 Disciplinary actions for sexual harassment committed by employees include, but are not limited to, written warning, demotion, transfer, suspension, or dismissal.
-Disciplinary actions for sexual harassment committed by students include, but are not limited to, written warning, removal from class, or expulsion with notation on the student's permanent record.
+Disciplinary actions for sexual harassment committed by students include, but are not limited to, written warning, removal from class, or expulsion.